Irish War of Independence

 In mid-1920, republicans won control of most county councils, and British authority collapsed in most of the south and west, forcing the British government to introduce emergency powers.
 About 300 people had been killed by late 1920, but the conflict escalated in November.
 On Bloody Sunday in Dublin, 21 November 1920, fourteen British intelligence operatives were assassinated; then the RIC fired on the crowd at a Gaelic football match in Croke Park, killing fourteen civilians and wounding sixty-five.
 A week later, the IRA killed seventeen Auxiliaries in the Kilmichael Ambush in County Cork.
 In December, the British authorities declared martial law in much of southern Ireland, and the centre of Cork city was burnt out by British forces in reprisal for an ambush.
 Violence continued to escalate over the next seven months; 1,000 people were killed and 4,500 republicans were interned.
 Much of the fighting took place in Munster (particularly County Cork), Dublin and Belfast, which together saw over 75 percent of the conflict deaths.

-The conflict in north-east Ulster had a sectarian aspect (see The Troubles in Ulster (1920–1922)).
+The conflict in north-east Ulster had a sectarian aspect.
 While the Catholic minority there mostly backed Irish independence, the Protestant majority were mostly unionist/loyalist.
 A mainly Protestant special constabulary was formed, and loyalist paramilitaries were active.
 They attacked Catholics in reprisal for IRA actions, and in Belfast a sectarian conflict raged in which almost 500 were killed, most of them Catholics.
 In May 1921, Ireland was partitioned under British law by the Government of Ireland Act, which created Northern Ireland.

 A ceasefire began on 11 July 1921.
 The post-ceasefire talks led to the signing of the Anglo-Irish Treaty on 6 December 1921.
 This ended British rule in most of Ireland and, after a ten-month transitional period overseen by the Provisional Government, the Irish Free State was created as a self-governing Dominion on 6 December 1922.
 Northern Ireland remained within the United Kingdom.
 After the ceasefire, violence in Belfast and fighting in border areas of Northern Ireland continued, and the IRA launched the failed Northern Offensive in May 1922.
 In June 1922, disagreement among republicans over the Anglo-Irish Treaty led to the eleven-month Irish Civil War.
 The Irish Free State awarded 62,868 medals for service during the War of Independence, of which 15,224 were issued to IRA fighters of the flying columns.